ParkerManer/Hardware_AES_Encryption_Decryption/README.md

 ---------------------------------------------------------------------------------------------------------------
-## Look at the short Summary for general idea of the code
+## For Short Summary    : Look for the PDF :Short_Summary

 ## For Deep Explanation : Look for the PDF :Deep_Explanation